By LEE HWAI TAH

 Are you asking the right questions that will change your life?

-Hwai Tah is the founder of Coaching-Journey.com and a Certified Professional Coach and Associate Certified Coach with ICF (International Coach Federation).
-Drop us a line or two in the comment box below or email us at email@example.com.
+Hwai Tah is the founder of Coaching-Journey.com and a certified professional coach and Professional Certified Coach with ICF (International Coach Federation).
+Drop us a line or two in the comment box below or email us at firstname.lastname@example.org.
 For more How To articles, click here.

 Reposted with permission and published in English daily The Star, Malaysia, 7 February 2015